iotaledger/identity.rs/documentation/docs/specs/did/iota_did_method_spec.md

 ### IOTA-Network

-The iota-network is an identifer of the network where the DID is stored.
+The iota-network is an identifier of the network where the DID is stored.
 This network must be an IOTA Tangle, but can either be a public or private network, permissionless or permissioned.

 The following values are reserved and cannot reference other networks:
-1. `main` references the main network which refers to the Tangle known to host the IOTA cryptocurrency
+1. `main` references the main network which refers to the Tangle known to host the IOTA cryptocurrency.
 2. `dev` references the development network known as "devnet" maintained by the IOTA Foundation.

 When no IOTA network is specified, it is assumed that the DID is located on the `main` network.
 This means that the following DIDs will resolve to the same DID Document: